How to Dry Hydrangeas!

 One of the questions that I get asked all the time is how to dry hydrangeas.
-I love them, and over the years, I’ve dried quite a few to use in my home decorating.
-It seems that every time they show up in a picture, someone asks me how to dry them, so today, I thought I would share with you how I dry hydrangeas!
+I love decorating with them, and over the years, I’ve dried quite a few to use in my home.
+Just about every time they show up in a picture, someone asks me about them, so today, I thought I would share with you how to dry hydrangeas!

 It’s very easy to dry and preserve hydrangeas, and in a way, they almost dry themselves.
-Once dry, they can last and look beautiful for years.
+And once they are dry, they can last and look beautiful for years.

-You can dry hydrangeas in several different ways, and I’m going to show you two methods that I’ve used with success.
+Drying hydrangeas can be accomplished in several different ways, and I’m going to show you two methods that I’ve used with success.

 To be honest, there have been some years that I have failed at getting any of them to dry correctly.

 The best time to cut your hydrangeas for drying is toward the end of the season, which is usually August through October.
 This is the time of the year when the petals start to fade and change color, but they haven’t turned brown.

 One of the methods that I’ve used in drying hydrangeas is the water drying method.